 Find Your Park

-The National Park Service will celebrate it's 100th Anniversary in 2016 and has an entire year of celebrations lined up.
-They kicked off in April 2015 with the Find Your Park campaign to encourage everyone to find their park this year.
+The National Park Service celebrated its 100th Anniversary in 2016.
+They kicked off in April 2015 with the Find Your Park campaign to encourage everyone to find their park.

 Every Kid in a Park

 The National Park Service wants to encourage more families and kids to get out and see our incredible parks.
 As part of the Every Kid in a Park program, they are giving free entry to families accompanied by a fourth-grader.
-See the special website to get an official pass for your fourth-grader.
-This program has been extended — your fourth-grader's pass for 2016/17 is good until August 31, 2017.
+Learn more about the Every Kid In a Park program here.

 Sequoia Parks Conservancy Naturalist Programs